 Describe their actions objectively.
 Pretend you are watching their actions on a movie screen, without emotions or the personal affects.

 Person A and person B were talking and I heard person A say, “actual words you heard them say about you.”
 Then Person A walked by me, we made eye contact, and they gave me a wave and smile.

 Focus on the problem this interaction caused, not the person who is seemingly two-faced.
 Try not to take the situation personally and consider how you want future interactions to go.
-We take time to examine workplace conflicts like these in Clash of the Coworkers: Developing Constructive Conflict Strategies.
+We take time to examine workplace conflicts like these in Respond to Conflict: Strategies for Improved Communication.